dell/terraform-provider-powerscale/docs/data-sources/filesystem.md

 output "powerscale_filesystem_1" {
   value = data.powerscale_filesystem.system
 }
+# After the successful execution of above block, We can see the output value by executing 'terraform output' command.
+# Also, we can use the fetched information by the variable data.powerscale_filesystem.system"
 ```

 After the successful execution of above said block, We can see the output value by executing 'terraform output' command.